 \subsection{Affine structures on Teichmüller space}

 It is well-known that Teichmüller space is a Stein manifold.
-In fact, any Bers embedding $b_{\xoverline{X}} \colon \TS \to H^0(\xoverline{X}, K_{\xoverline{X}}^2)$ (cf \autoref{subsec:FuchsianAndQF}) is a holomorphic embedding of $\TS$ in a complex vector space of the same dimension, and its image is a bounded domain of holomorphy \cite{MR0168800}.
+In fact, any Bers embedding $b_{\overline{X}} \colon \TS \to H^0(\overline{X}, K_{\overline{X}}^2)$ (cf \autoref{subsec:FuchsianAndQF}) is a holomorphic embedding of $\TS$ in a complex vector space of the same dimension, and its image is a bounded domain of holomorphy \cite{MR0168800}.
 In particular, Bers embeddings define a family of (incomplete) complex affine structures on $\TS$ (in the sense of \autoref{def:AffineStructure}), parametrized by $X \in \TS$.
-Remarkably, this family of affine structures is precisely the one predicted by \autoref{corollary:CKA}: \begin{theorem} The family of affine structures on $\TS$ parametrized by $X\in \TS$ of \autoref{corollary:CKA} is equal to the family of affine structures on $\TS$ provided by the Bers embeddings $b_{\xoverline{X}}$, $X \in \TS$. \end{theorem} Observe that \autoref{corollary:CKA} does apply in this situation because we know that the complex symplectic structure $\omega_{\textnormal{WP}}^c = \omega_G$ exists everywhere in the canonical complexification $\TS \times \xoverline{\TS} \approx \QFS$.
+Remarkably, this family of affine structures is precisely the one predicted by \autoref{corollary:CKA}: \begin{theorem} The family of affine structures on $\TS$ parametrized by $X\in \TS$ of \autoref{corollary:CKA} is equal to the family of affine structures on $\TS$ provided by the Bers embeddings $b_{\overline{X}}$, $X \in \TS$. \end{theorem} Note that \autoref{corollary:CKA} applies in this situation because the complex symplectic structure $\omega_{\textnormal{WP}}^c = \omega_G$ exists everywhere in the canonical complexification $\TS \times \overline{\TS} \approx \QFS$.

 \begin{proof} The map $Z^+ \colon \QFS \to \CPS$ defined in \autoref{subsec:FuchsianAndQF} is a complex symplectomorphism which sends the vertical foliation of $\QFS$ by Bers slices to (an open subset of) the foliation of $\CPS$ given by the fibers of the projection $p \colon \CPS \to \TS$.
-It follows that the Bott affine structure in the leaves of the vertical foliation of $\QFS$, \textit{i.e.} the family of affine structures of \autoref{corollary:CKA}, agrees with the Bott affine structure in the fibers of the projection $p \colon \CPS \to \TS$.
+It follows that the Bott affine structure in the leaves of the vertical foliation of $\QFS$, \ie{} the family of affine structures of \autoref{corollary:CKA}, agrees with the Bott affine structure in the fibers of the projection $p \colon \CPS \to \TS$.
 By \autoref{thm:SchwarzianAffine}, this also coincides with the affine structure in the fibers of the cotangent bundle $\upT^* \TS$, which in turn is precisely the family of affine structures given by the Bers embeddings. \end{proof}

-\begin{remark} Note that any manifold equipped with an affine structure can be locally embedded in a vector space of the same dimension in an essentially unique way. \autoref{thm:TSAffine} could thus be used to define the Bers embeddings themselves, but more work is required to show that they are injective--it is not enough to know that $\TS$ is simply connected, for instance. \end{remark}
+\begin{remark} Any manifold equipped with an affine structure can be locally embedded in a vector space of the same dimension in an essentially unique way. \autoref{thm:TSAffine} could thus be used to define the Bers embeddings themselves, but more work is required to show that they are injective. \end{remark}